wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 * **Report-only compile**:  `ap_float_report.prj`
 * **FPGA hardware compile**: `ap_float.prj`

+### Examining the Area Reports for the Sine Approximation Kernels

+Navigate to the *Area Estimates* page.
+Click on the *Kernel System* line to expand it.
+Observe the difference in resource utilization of the kernels `ApproximateSineWithAPFloat_11_44` and `ApproximateSineWithBFloat16`.

+Expand the lines with the kernel names by clicking on them and expand the sub hierarchies to observe the resource utilization of each arithmetic operation.

 ### Examining the Reports for Conversion Kernels

 You can find the usages of conversion in both the *Area Estimates* and the *System Viewer* report .
 The name of the rounding block is "cast".